RetendoNetwork/website/README.md

 # website
 - Official website of Retendo Network

-# [!WARNING]
+# ⚠️ Warning
-> The website isn't finished, website can have bug from account service.
+> The website isn't finished, and it may have bugs related to the account service.

 # How to use
 ## How to start the server